Agile Coach is such an overloaded term. It means different things to different people.

 There is a lot of discussions on the web and books documenting what a coach does.
 In my words,

-A coach is someone who helps people to learn faster.
-An agile coach is someone who helps people to learn faster and has experience with agile.
+A coach is someone who helps people to learn faster and transform.
+An agile coach is someone who helps people to learn faster, transform AND has experience with agile.

 Agile coach has experience with agile